kaushiksahu18/auth-test/README.md

-# just an test application to test nest auth and add user details to database
+# just an test application to test next-auth and add user details to database